sasjs/server.sasjs.io/docs/storedprograms.md

 Any files attached to a request will be saved in the [session folder](/sessions).
 The session folder (with the input files) will also be the current folder, eg `setwd("/path/to/session/folder")`.

-When input files exist, the following variables will also be dynamically added to the Python program:
+When input files exist, the following variables will also be dynamically added to the R program:

 * `_WEBIN_FILE_COUNT` - contains an integer, from 0 to the number of files to being provided.
 This variable is always created.
 * `_WEBIN_FILENAME1` - the value that was specified in the FILENAME attribute by the frontend